Last updated 2 August 2021

 Passengers travelling to Holland

-If you cannot show the negative COVID-19 test result(s), you will not be allowed to board.
+If you cannot show the negative COVID-19 test result(s) or the completed quarantine declaration, you will not be allowed to board.

 Failure to comply with the above measures is a criminal offence and may result in a fine.